Internal notification system

 Protection from retaliation does not belong to a person who made a report without having reasonable grounds to believe that it was based on true information (a so-called knowingly false report).

-When investigating a notification of an illegal act, the competent person shall maintain confidentiality about the facts he or she has learned about in the course of performing his or her activities according to the law, even after the performance of that activity has ended, unless the law provides otherwise.
+When investigating a notification of an illegal act, the relevant person shall maintain confidentiality about the facts he or she has learned about in the course of performing his or her activities according to the law, even after the performance of that activity has ended, unless the law provides otherwise.

 The relevant person will not provide information that could defeat or jeopardize the purpose of the notification.
 This obligation also applies to a third party who, in violation of § 21, paragraph 3 of the Act, obtains access to the record of data on notifications of illegal actions received through the INS TGM WRI and to documents related to these notifications, which otherwise belongs only to the relevant person.